 The bigger the crowd, the faster they empty a coffee pot!
 I could set out the prettiest, most delicious breakfast skillet meal but if I run out of coffee … I might have to hitchhike home!
 LOL The easy way to make large batches of coffee is by making it over an open fire … campfire or camp stoves both work well.
 Just don’t boil the coffee or it will taste bitter.
 Use my method to make yours taste better than the cowboys make it!
 This method allows you to make as many servings as needed.

 One pot meals are great for serving lots of people.
 This recipe starts with ham and eggs then adds potatoes, cheese and green onions to make it a truly satisfying and tasty meal.
 Serves: 4, easily scales for large groups.

-Pancakes are great for serving lots of people because they are easy to make, fast to cook, can be made in an assembly line format and kept warm for serving … and … they are cheap!
+Pancakes are great for serving lots of people because they are easy to make, fast to cook, can be made in an assembly line format and kept warm for serving, and, they are cheap!
+I like serving breakfast sausages or bacon on the side too.
 Serves: 2, really easy to scale for large groups.

 This classic campfire breakfast is simple to make and affordable for large crowds.

 These fresh rolls require no yeast and no rolling because of the ready-to-bake dinner roll dough from the freezer section in your grocery store!
 Serves: 12, easily scales for large groups.